 Index of Medieval Tomb entries.

 Designated a UNESCO World Heritage Site in 1981 for the coherence of its plan, and the beauty of its three-tier interior elevation Notre-Dame d'Amiens, is the tallest completed Gothic church and largest cathedral in France.
-The Romanesque cathedral had been destroyed by fire in 1218, and Bishop Evrard de Fouilly employed Robert de Luzarches as the architect to build the new cathedral in the Gothic style to house the head of John the Baptist which had been bought back as a relic by Wallon de Sarton returning from Constantinople in 1206 following the 4th crusade.
+The Romanesque cathedral had been destroyed by fire in 1218, and Bishop Evrard de Fouilly employed Robert de Luzarches as the architect to build the new cathedral in the Gothic style to house the head of John the Baptist which had been bought back as a relic by Wallon de Sarton returning from Constantinople in 1206 after the 4th crusade.

 Robert Curthose (d1134) effigy, of painted Irish bog oak, was made about 100 years after his death.

 Tomb of King John the youngest son of Henry II and Eleanor of Aquitaine.
 Made from Purbeck marble the sarcophagus dates from about 1230 and is the earliest effigy in the country to an English king.
 Originally the effigy would have lain on the floor, but as more elaborate tombs were installed in later years, John's effigy was raised up to rest on a tomb chest that was made in about 1540.

 Tomb of Hugh de Northwold (d1245).
 Bishop of Ely from 1229-1254.